Cobot ROI Calculator: Is Automation Worth It?

 Total Investment = Hardware + Integration + Training + Safety Setup

-Let's decompose each piece.
+Let's break down each piece.

 1. Annual Labor Savings

-This is the easiest number to calculate—and the most underestimated.
+This is the easiest number to calculate — and the most underestimated.

-Hours saved per day: How many production hours does this cobot eliminate from your headcount?
+Hours saved per day: How many production hours does this cobot eliminate?
 For pick-and-place, it's often 6-8 hours.
 For material handling, 8 hours.
 For inspection, 4-6 hours.
-Don't count breaks, lunches, or changeover time—only net production hours.
+Only count net production hours — not breaks, lunches, or changeover time.

 - Base hourly wage